-- apply psychotherapeutic and theological understanding in relevant ways to their own lives and the lives of others; - engage empathically and critically with people holding a variety of world views both within a counselling context and more broadly: - state their awareness of the significance of evidence-based practice for their work, and of the level and limitations of their contribution as counsellors to wider psychological and mental health services; - continue to grow as a self-aware reflective practitioner rooted in their Christian faith, developing personally and professionally in ways that reflect Christian integrity and professional ethics; - 5. practise counselling under supervision to the recognised professional standards - 6. organise their own learning so as to acquire and apply knowledge to new situations;
+- apply psychotherapeutic and theological understanding in relevant ways to their own lives and the lives of others; - engage empathically and critically with people holding a variety of world views both within a counselling context and more broadly; - state their awareness of the significance of evidence-based practice for their work, and of the level and limitations of their contribution as counsellors to wider psychological and mental health services; - continue to grow as a self-aware reflective practitioner rooted in their Christian faith, developing personally and professionally in ways that reflect Christian integrity and professional ethics; - 5. practise counselling under supervision to the recognised professional standards - organise their own learning so as to acquire and apply knowledge to new situations; - 7. work effectively in a group context and independently; - 8. communicate complex knowledge and skills clearly and effectively in written and oral forms;